Posted by Darryl Payne in Pigeon Forge, TN

-From Friday, January 26, through Sunday, January 28, 2018, the Great Smoky Mountain Heritage Center hosts its annual Winter Heritage Festival, celebrating the rich history and culture of East Tennessee's mountain communities.
+From Friday through Sunday on the lat weekend in January, the Great Smoky Mountain Heritage Center hosts its annual Winter Heritage Festival, celebrating the rich history and culture of East Tennessee's mountain communities.
 Visit the center's spacious venue in scenic Townsend to hear eye-opening presentations, participate in fascinating programs, and browse historically authentic exhibits.
 In the process, the Smokies' fabled past will come to life right before your eyes.
 Ideal for school groups, homeschooling families, history buffs, and just about everyone else.

 Gatlinburg Winter Magic Trolley Ride of Lights

 Christmas may be over, but festive lights still shine brightly in Gatlinburg and neighboring areas.
-In fact, the legendary Winter Magic Trolley Ride of Lights continues all the way through January 27, 2018.
+In fact, the legendary Winter Magic Trolley Ride of Lights continues all the way through the end of January!
 So, you still have time to take a comfortable tour – in an enclosed, heated trolley – through a glistening winter wonderland of LED-lit displays.

 Each evening at 6:30, 7:30, and 8:30, specially designated trolleys set off from downtown Gatlinburg, then wind along the River Road (adjacent Highway 321).
 Along the way, passengers thrill to eye-popping LED creations, including realistic local "wildlife" (foxes, deer, squirrels, and rabbits); breathtaking winter forests; giant sparkling snowmen; dazzling, dancing fountains; clusters of cute international children; and much more.
 Tickets are just $5 each, and kids under 3 ride free if they sit on an adult's lap.